What’s the difference between the HP Officejet 6500A Plus and the HP Officejet 6500A e-All-in-One series Printer?

 you can check the estimated ink levels from the control panel, the HP software (Windows), or HP Utility (Mac OS X) and the embedded Web server.
 The icon below displays a screen where you can see information about the ink cartridges, including fill levels.
 This icon has a red border when an ink cartridge needs attention.
 Touch the icon.
 The Estimated Ink Levels screen displays with gauges for all four ink colors.
 Ink level warnings and indicators provide estimates for planning purposes only.
 When you receive a low-ink warning message, consider having a replacement cartridge available to avoid possible printing delays.
 You do not have to replace the cartridges until the print quality is unacceptable.
 Wait until you have a new ink cartridge available before removing the old ink cartridge.

-For your US HP Officejet 6500A Plus e-All-in-One series Printer you need HP 920 Black and HP 920 Cyan/Magenta/Yellow cartridges.
+For your US HP Officejet 6500A Plus e-All-in-One series Printer you need HP 920 Black AND HP 920 Cyan/Magenta/Yellow cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 920XL Black and 920 Cyan/Magenta/Yellow Ink Cartridges With Media Kit Combo Pack.
+Check the price of HP 920 cartridges at Amazon.com .

 Remove the old cartridge